elotroalex/chiens/_texts/translation.md

 - {:.sp} 1st Group: A Voice.

 - {:.pr.i} You are right, my friend, you are right.
 We are losing these colonies because of bad politics.
 The battle plans, the combat.
 Let's stop this nonsense.
 There's only one way with these Negroes: terror.
-Just like I'm standing here, on the first day of the insurrection, I planted 50 heads on both sides of the avenue in front of my plantation, like palm trees, and I guarantee you that the flock has not moved a muscle.
+Just like I'm standing here, on the first day of the insurrection, I planted 50 heads on both sides of the avenue in front of my plantation, like palm trees, and I guarantee you that the herd has not moved a muscle.
 You see ...

 *(The voice fades into the night.)*

 - {:.sp} 2nd Group: A Voice.

-- {:.pr.i} Huh?
+- {:.pr.i} Ahem!
 Everything will be fine.
 I trust this governor; quite a guy that Blanchelande.
 And also, I know these islands.
-The Caribbean, you see, very sweet islands, very sweet ... real soft ... sweet-mulatta islands, you see.
-So, this Revolution, bye-bye.
+The Caribbean, you see, very gentle islands, very gentle ... real mild ... sweetie islands, you see.
+And so, good evening, Revolution.

 *(The voice hums:*

 - {:.i2} Baby look a here, look a here, look a here
 - {:.i2} Coons from ev'ry city ...)

-*(After a few seconds, screams break out; a monotone and brutal choir begins, grows, approaches.
+*(For a few seconds, screams break out; a monotone and brutal song begins, grows, approaches.
 Hoots.
 Sneers.
 A confused trampling.
 A frenzied Black crowd invades the town hall, slapping and jeering some white deputies.
 A grotesque Black man gesticulates on the podium.
 We will call him The Speaker.
-The Black crowds sit in indescribable confusion.
+The Black crowds sit down in indescribable confusion.
 Thus begins a sinister and buffoonish session full of vehemence and cruelty.)*

 - {:.sp} The Speaker.